 - 1. BME 213 or ESM 213 or EST 213 or MEC 213 - 2.
 Two semesters (at least 6 credits) of independent research (499 or 488), co-advised by a faculty members from the student's major program and a second faculty advisor from the NTS faculty committee.
 Research topics must be approved by both faculty advisors for courses to be accepted to the NTS minor. - 3.
 Two technical electives, chosen from among the following courses: - a.
 BME 381 Nanofabrication in Biomedical Applications - b.
 ESG 339 Thin Film Processing of Advanced Materials - c.
 PHY 472 Solid State Physics - d.
 ESE 231 Introduction to Semiconductor Devices - e.
 CHE/ESM 378 Materials Chemistry - f.
 MEC 470 Introduction to Tribology - g.
 EST 391 Technology Assessment - h.
+ESM 212 Introduction to Environmental Materials Engineering - i.
 Another upper division technical course with permission of the NTS faculty committee - 4.
 BME 400 or ESM 400 or EST 400 or MEC 400